 In order for humanity to survive and thrive long term, it makes sense to have a permanent human settlement on Mars as it offers us a relatively benign environment.
-Doing so would require sending hundreds to thousands of tons of material from Earth to the martian surface via dozens to hundreds of huge rocket launches.
+Doing so would require sending tens of thousands of tons of material from Earth to the martian surface via hundreds of huge rocket launches.
 That’s pretty much exactly what SpaceX’s Starship hopes to do.
 Here’s where our celestial neighbor, the Moon, can make things better.

-The Moon has a much weaker gravity than Earth, allowing rockets to take off with ease.
-This was most notable during the Apollo missions, when even a spacecraft hosting two astronauts could make its way to lunar orbit.
+Our Moon has a much weaker gravity than Earth, allowing rockets to take off with ease.
+This was most notable during the Apollo missions, when even a spacecraft hosting two astronauts could gracefully make its way to lunar orbit.
 Moreover, the Moon lies at the outer edge of Earth’s gravity well, meaning it’s easy to escape our planet’s pull completely if launched from the Moon.
 Almost five times easier in fact.

 If we establish a vast, permanent settlement on the Moon first, we can eventually tap into its resources to launch rockets from the Moon itself.
 NASA and ISRO missions have discovered plenty of water ice on the Moon’s poles.
 It’s possible that future human habitats built from mining the metal-rich lunar soil tap into this water ice for consumption needs.
 This water can also be split into hydrogen and oxygen for use as rocket fuel.
 Rockets taking off from an industrially enabled Moonbase can ride the lunar interplanetary highway to reach Mars more efficiently than from Earth.

-Sure, it would be expensive to build an industrial Moonbase but if the goal is to expand sustainably into the solar system, we’re playing the game on the scale of hundreds to thousands of years.
+Sure, it would be expensive to build an industrial Moonbase but if the goal is to expand sustainably into the Solar System, we’re playing the game on the scale of hundreds to thousands of years, not decades.
 In this large scheme of things, the Moon can be the rocket platform to build and expand a sustainable Mars presence for much cheaper than an equivalent one done from Earth.

 The Moon’s accessibility, low gravity barrier, and resource potential are the reason why its proponents vouch for a sustainable return to the Moon first rather than targeting Mars.
 As the saying within the lunar circles goes: